 2 Thessalonians 2:10 uses this word for all manner of unscrupulous communication and deeds,

 “And with all unrighteous deception among those who perish, because they did not receive the love of the truth, that they might be saved.”

 All these things subtly and insidiously lead us astray from Christ.
-The individual so weakened by deception, says, “I just cannot believe that.”
+The individual weakened by deception says, “I just cannot believe that.”
 What happened?
 “I am taking sociology.
 I’ve ruled the Bible out of my life.”

 Human religious philosophy is empty.

-The Christian who follows the religious philosophies of the world operates on empty delusion.
-There are two areas of delusion:
+The Christian who follows the world’s religious philosophies operates on empty delusion.
+There are two areas of deception: